Alias Systems Corporation: History

-In October 1990, the company purchase Full Color Computing, Inc., a provider of high-end photo retouch and color prepress software.
+In October 1990, the company purchased Full Color Computing, Inc., a provider of high-end photo retouch and color prepress software.

-In 1993, Alias began developing Maya.
-Maya would become the world's premier 3D animation software.
+In 1995, Alias begins developing Maya.
+Maya would later become the world's premier 3D animation software.

 On February 7, 1995, Wavefront, SGI, and Alias merged to become Alias|Wavefront as a division of SGI.

-In 1998, Alias|Wavefront released Maya.
+What partially motivated this merger was Microsoft's purchase of Alias and Wavefront's competitor Softimage.
+SGI saw Microsoft's entrance into the market as a threat and merged Alias and Wavefront to compete with Microsoft.
+In 1998, Alias|Wavefront released Maya 1.0.

 On March 1, 2003, the company was honored by the Academy of Motion Picture Arts and Sciences with an Academy Award (Oscar) for scientific and technical achievement for their development of Maya software.
-Wavefront Technologies founders Bill Kovacs and Roy A. Hall received a 1997 Academy Award for the creative leadership (Kovacs) and the principal engineering (Hall) efforts that led to the Wavefront Advanced Visualizer computer graphics system.
+Wavefront Technologies founders Bill Kovacs and Roy A. Hall previously received a 1997 Academy Award for the creative leadership (Kovacs) and the principal engineering (Hall) efforts which led to the Wavefront Advanced Visualizer computer graphics system.